coreui/coreui/docs/content/components/placeholders.md

 ## How it works

-Create placeholders with the `.placeholder` class and a grid column class (e.g., `.col-6`) to set the `width`.
-They can replace the text inside an element or be added as a modifier class to an existing component.
+Create placeholders using the `.placeholder` class along with a grid column class (e.g., `.col-6`) to define the `width`.
+These placeholders can either replace text inside an element or be added as a modifier class to an existing component.

-We apply additional styling to `.btn`s via `::before` to ensure the `height` is respected.
-You may extend this pattern for other situations as needed, or add a `&nbsp;` within the element to reflect the height when actual text is rendered in its place.
+To ensure the `height` is maintained, we style `.btn`s with `::before`.
+This pattern can be expanded for other cases or a `&nbsp;` can be added inside the element to match the height when actual text appears.

 {{< example >}}
 <p aria-hidden="true">